mertdkb/Akbank-java-spring-Bootcamp-homeworks/house-service/README.md

     }

     /*
-     * This method gets list of house and fills the list related to type of apartment */ private <T extends House>void fillListsByHouseType(List<T> houses){
+     * This method gets list of house and fills the list related to type of house */ private <T extends House>void fillListsByHouseType(List<T> houses){
         for (T house : houses) {